henryhale/depgraph/README.md

 experimental, it produces amazing results for small vanilla projects.
 The graph is formatted and output as json, [jsoncanvas](jsoncanvas.org), or [mermaid](mermaid.js.org).

+> [!WARNING]
+> depgraph is experimental and incomplete.
+It is under active
+> development.

 ## Why?

 I landed onto a codebase and couldn't figure out what was going on fast;